-NELHA PRESS RELEASE: NELHA Announces Three New Business Startups at Hawaii Ocean Science and Technology ParkPosted on Apr 22, 2015 in Latest News, Newsroom, Press Releases
+NELHA PRESS RELEASE: NELHA Announces Three New Business Startups at Hawaii Ocean Science and Technology ParkPosted on Apr 22, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KAILUA-KONA – The Natural Energy Laboratory of Hawaii Authority (NELHA) announced today that it has signed long-term leases with Hawaii Kai Technologies and Forever Oceans.
 In addition, EnKon Hawaii LLC has recently begun manufacturing operations converting resin into preforms for the beverage industry throughout the State.